-Medium: Neon, plexiglas backing, transformer.
+Medium: Neon, wires, transformer.

 Scale: 14" x 28" x 2"

-With the Neon text sculpture, Liquid Asstets, Senstad plays with the language of finance and the stock market system, and transforms the term for tradable commodities and assests into a snappy pop culture term by humorizing the underlying serious philosphical and social-political questions implied.
+With the Neon text sculpture, LIQUID ASSETS, Senstad plays with the language of finance and the stock market system, and transforms the term for tradable commodities and assests into a snappy pop culture term by humorizing the underlying serious philosphical and social-political questions implied.
 The term representing the action of commerce itself seeking a prosperous outcome for one, is transformed into a consumerist signage of commodification of ideas manifested into bright light as neon sign in helvetica letters - itself being sold.
-In utilizing the commercial and consumerist mass production materials, remenisant of Las Vegas gambling culture and advertising/sales signage aesthetics, Senstad suggests that in an era of greed and spiritual crisis, everything and anything is for sale, to be speculated in and concidered ready to be commoditized and fast; an unbearable bubble of speculation, void of a global sustainable future.
+In utilizing the commercial and consumerist mass production materials, remenisant of Las Vegas gambling culture and advertising/sales signage aesthetics, Senstad suggests that in an era of greed and spiritual crisis, everything and anything is for sale, to be speculated in and considered ready to be commoditized and fast; an unbearable bubble of speculation, void of a global sustainable future.

 - Money Never Sleeps